 “I was born in Mexico City, Mexico and at the age of four, my mom, Rosalia, made the decision to move out of the country that she had grown up in, and the country that I had begun my life in, in order to move to a much better place: the United States.
 Victor found struggles in acclimating to the English language and fell victim to racism.
 There were times when I would come home crying because of the type of comments made towards me.
 Overtime, these comments really got the best of me, my confidence was at an all-time low, especially in 7th grade.
 Luckily that very same year I was offered an opportunity to go to a Hispanic Character Camp with Anthony Muñoz and it gave me the confidence boost I needed.”

-Victor was chosen as one of the Scholarship Fund recipients in 2016 and went on to study at Northern Kentucky University.
+In 2011, Victor was offered the opportunity to attend the Foundation’s annual Hispanic Character Camp.
+Five years later, in 2016, Victor was chosen as one of the Scholarship Fund recipients and went on to study at Northern Kentucky University.
 His courage, perseverance and determination amidst all that sought to put him down, truly inspires us.

 8919 Rossash Rd., Cincinnati, OH 45236